-My natural mascara post is here!
+I am bringing you all the best natural mascaras!
 Having been in natural beauty for over 10 years now, I’ve tried my fair share of mascaras.
 I’m pretty picky when it comes to a stellar formula too.
 It has to meet some strict requirements.
 I mean a girl doesn’t want just volume, but length, separation, and maybe even a bit of drama.
 Who’s with me?!
-I've written a post like this before but have since updated it and now I'm doing a new refresh all together to give you the complete guide to finding your favorite natural mascara!
-If I can do it, you can do it!
+I am refreshing my natural mascara guide to bring you all the best in clean beauty.
+And, if I can find a clean mascara I love, so can you!

 Have you ever wondered what was in that long tube of black goo we call mascara?

 “According to Women’s Health, 65% of women wear mascara every day, making it the most popular eye makeup used.”

 Yet, I would venture to say most women don’t know a thing about what’s in their favorite black tube.
 Well, I was like most women just enjoying the creative powers of my mascara as it made my eyelashes go from spindly average to va va voom, until one day I did a little research of my own.
 This research left me flabbergasted…yes I said it, flabbergasted!
 I mean how much could a little tube really have in it …right?
 WRONG!